toastertom/Dev-Mountain-Notes/AngularJsStart.md

 ```
 <body ng-controller="MainController">
 ```
-...ng-controller is a "Directive" that defines the controller scope.
+ng-controller is a "Directive" that defines the controller scope.
 In this case it would be anything within the Body Tags.
+---